tachax/project-HangmanGame/README.md

 # projeto-JogoForca
 Hangman game project for browser pop-ups.
 Done with JavaScript.
+Code made in Portuguese, but user interfaces updated to English.

 Can you guess which DC Comics character was drawn?